-Slough Borough Council is carrying out a review of community governance arrangements within the borough area - including the parishes and their electoral arrangements, and also other forms of governance not involving parishes.
+Slough Borough Council carried out a review of community governance arrangements within the borough area - including the parishes and their electoral arrangements, and also other forms of governance not involving parishes.

-The review will be conducted in accordance with the Local Government and Public Involvement in Health Act 2007 and the council will have regard to the Guidance on community governance reviews issued by the Secretary of State for Communities and Local Government and the Local Government Boundary Commission for England.
-For further information about why the council is conducting this review see Background.
+The review was conducted in accordance with the Local Government and Public Involvement in Health Act 2007 and the council had regard to the Guidance on community governance reviews issued by the Secretary of State for Communities and Local Government and the Local Government Boundary Commission for England.
+For further information about why the council conducted this review see Background.

-During the first stage of the consultation period, which runs from 11 June – 3 August 2018 , the council is inviting local electors and other interested parties to submit their views on existing arrangements in their local area, together with any proposals for change.
+During the first stage of the consultation period, which ran from 11 June – 3 August 2018 , the council invited local electors and other interested parties to submit their views on existing arrangements in their local area, together with any proposals for change.

-There are currently three parish councils in Slough:
+There were three parish councils in Slough when the review began:

 Parish councils are the most local tier of local government in England with specific powers and budgets for which they are democratically accountable.